lleejiawen/task-management-app/README.md

 - **Analytics Dashboard**: Incorporate a comprehensive analytics dashboard to track and visualize task and customer data.
 - **UX/UI Enhancement**: Continuously refine the user interface and experience to provide a more intuitive and visually appealing application.
 - **Customer Page Enhancements**: Enable tracking of tasks related to specific customers.
+- **To Be Fixed**
+  - Table pagination
+  - Collapsed navigation bar for responsive

 ## Getting Started